Spec Check Issue 2: Plinths

 Welcome to the 2nd issue of Spec Check.
-We hope you find it challenging and a reminder for you to review your Master Specification, that is check your spec – hence Spec Check!
+We hope you find it challenging and a reminder for you to review your Master Specification.

 Today’s issue is about the simple and basic product known as Plinths, equipment pads or housekeeping slabs.

 Over the years we have noticed with interest that some specifications include them, and others make no reference to them at all.
 It is considered industry standard to have a platform or pad of 100 mm high on which the mechanical equipment, such as the boiler, pumps, chiller will be placed.

 From time to time we notice installations where plinths are absent – see Figure 1 as an example.
 The main design criteria for a plant room is to have enough floor waste exits and enough gradient so that water leaks from equipment can drain away.